Suzuki LT250R: 1986

 Mostly the same as 1985 but with a Mikuni VM34SS carburetor.
-It also had a very slight modification to the decals, and had white letters on the seat spelling "Suzuki" instead of yellow letters used in '85.
+It also had a very slight modification to the decals, and had white hollow letters on the seat spelling "SUZUKI" instead of yellow hollow letters used in '85.
+It also received an updated port map to the cylinder.

 1987

 "The beaner year", many different changes occurred within this production year, sometimes making parts hard to match up.

 The major changes were in the frame, engine, swingarm, and a-arms.
 The most visible change is in the frame right in front of the cylinder the 85-86 frame has a single down bar, but the '87+ has a single wishbone down-tube.
 The 85-86 exhaust goes out the side of the cylinder and the '87+ goes straight out the front in between the split downbar, hence the head pipe design changed for '87+.
 For '87+, a head motor mount was added and connects the engine to the backbone of the frame (under tank).
 The 85-86 is also a non powervalved motor as the '87+ have powervalves (Suzuki Automatic Exhaust Control).
 The counterbalancer, bearing and seal were changed in 1988 from the 1987 design.
 The front shocks are also about 3" longer than previous models.
 The air intake from the carburetor to the cylinder is in a 5 bolt pattern and larger than the other years providing more air flow and was the same as the 1987 lt500r reed cage.
 Hence, the 87's are desired by tuners and racers for the larger base air flow.
 The 1988-on LT250R and the LT250R's big brother, the LT500R or Quadzilla, used the 6-bolt intake design.
 Also the '87+ used a 6 speed transmission instead of the 5 speed used on the 85-86 models.
 The engine color was changed from silver used on the 85-86 models to blue for the '87+ models.

 For the '87+ model, the swingarm design was changed to a more "beefy" design after cracking / breaking issues with the 85-86 swingarm design.
 Clearly, the Suzuki engineers underestimated how hard their customers could ride their product.
 However, the '87+ swingarm will mount to the 85-86 frame with some other minor equipment swap (i.e. rear shock, link).
 The '87+ rear axle carrier includes forward-reverse slide chain tensioning rather than the 85-86's rotary tensioning method.
 The '87+ carrier housing slides forward and reverse and then is held in place by four vertical bolts and two rear horizontal bolts whereas the 85-86 carrier was held with a clamp or pinch design.